kinsflow/promise-timeout/README.md

 ## License

-MIT License.
-See the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contact

+If you have any questions or need help, feel free to reach out to me at kingsley.davidakindele@gmail.com.